Xbox Series X console with controller

 "Is the coffee maker on GamePass?"

-Rumors about Spencer stepping down after the next Xbox console (rumored for 2027) circulated in July 2025.
-Microsoft CCO Frank Shaw denied them, saying Spencer has no plans to leave "anytime soon."
+Rumors about Spencer stepping down after the next Xbox console (rumored 2027) circulated in July 2025.
+Microsoft CCO Frank Shaw denied them.

-But the damage to his reputation is done.
-The man who saved Xbox in 2014 may go down as the one who killed it in the 2020s.
+But the damage to Spencer's reputation is permanent.
+The man who saved Xbox in 2014 will be remembered as the one who killed it in the 2020s.

 What Xbox Actually Is in 2025